Review: Finally a Legioss with engineering from this decade

 I honestly can’t imagine a more dynamic Legioss toy.
 The head is on a ball joint that can swivel in any direction, cock, look up and down.
 The shoulders are on a swing that allows the whole assembly to pivot forward/back that attaches to a pivot that allows the shoulder to rock forward/back.
 This attaches to a hinge that allows the arm to pivot upward and a rotation point that SHOULD allow the arm to spin all the way around at the shoulder.
 There is a twist point at the top of the bicep, an elbow, and a twist point below the elbow.
 Depending on the orient the elbow it can achieve 60 or just more than 90 degrees of movement.
 The hands attach via a ball joint allowing them to pivot in all directions and twist.
 The thumb can pivot while the trigger finger can move independent of the other three fingers (one solid piece) with all pivoting on the top knuckle.
 Though primarily for transformation purposes, both pecs rotate and you’ll need to employ this ‘cheat’ if you want to get the toy to be holding the gun across the chest.
 There is a waist that allows the toy to spin completely around and an ab crunch that allows the upper body to pivot forward (or you could use it to pose the toy with a triumph crotch thrust).
 The hips are a combination of a pivot, hinge, and sleeve that allow for the same pivoting out/in and twisting you would get from a ball joint.
 Just below the thigh is a one click “GERWALK” joint of sorts that allows the lower leg to move a bit forward or back that when used in concert with the knee allows the knee to go just more than 90 degrees.
 The ankle is very impressive being a ball joint connected to a hinge.
 This allows the ball joint to shift a little left/right within the leg housing to position the foot better.
 The foot then can do all of the things you would expect from a ball joint.
 The front toe and heel also have some articulation to them, though mostly for transformation purposes they may still come in handy.
 So, why not a perfect score?
 I would love for the hinge that positions the shoulder to allow the shoulder to travel all the way to the front of the chest.
 If the toy could pull this off it would allow for better upper body posing.

 Can I pair this Legioss with an existing Tread toy?
 No. Will Sentinel make a Tread toy?
-There are slots in the bottom of the feet that’d I’d wager are meant to tab into little pegs on a Tread to keep the Legioss level so it’s definitely a consideration.
-Sentinel has been positive on the prospect but the Legioss needs to sell really well to get the idea past the accountants.
+They have teased some mock-ups at show so fingers are crossed.
 Fortunately, this toy is good… really good.
-Even with the nitpicks I’ve pointed out, it easily exceeds all previous Legioss toys.
-If Sentinel can do the very minor tweaks necessary to fix those tolerance issues, this thing will be a JOY to own.
-Sell all four of your old Toynami MPCs, Aoshima, CM’s, or Evolution Toys Legiosses and buy one Sentinel Legioss, you won’t regret it.
+Even the Eta toy, with all its first release issues, easily exceeds all previous Legioss toys.
+The Zeta toy truly delivered on the promise of the design.
+Sell all four of your old Toynami MPCs, Aoshima, CM’s, or Evolution Toys Legioss toys and buy one Sentinel Legioss, you won’t regret it.
 Keep your old Gakken 1/35 scale toy though… it might not be as cool as this toy but it was a high point that took 35 years to best.